andrasq/node-qdate/Readme.md

 Unlike other timezone packages that drag along their own timezone database, `qtz` leverages the host system's native timezone support.
-This makes it much smaller and rather fast.
+This makes it much smaller and pretty fast.

+This is a work in progress.

 Summary
 -------